-“There are three things that need to look good — your business card, your website and anything you send to potential and existing customers to encourage them to visit your website; maybe a newsletter or leaflet,” says Carrie Bendall, founder of Marketing with Zest consultants.
+“There are three things that need to look good - your business card, your website and anything you send to potential and existing customers to encourage them to visit your website; maybe a newsletter or leaflet,” says marketing consultant Carrie Bendall.

 “You should only design your own business marketing materials if you can make them look professional,” she adds.
 “A badly designed website, for example, will put customers off.”

 You can easily create a basic, three-column newsletter, but if you want something slick you should employ a professional.
 “Usually, businesses need the help of a designer, just as they need an accountant to help with finances,” says Bendall.

 Employing a marketing expert does not need to cost the earth.
 “You should spend roughly 10% of your turnover on marketing,” Bendall explains.
 “A basic three-page website only costs the freelance designer’s time.
 Big marketing agencies charge more as they have more overheads.”

 You can find designers by attending local networking events or searching online directories.

 Contact at least three designers before you choose one.
 Be clear in your brief about what you’re trying to achieve and who your target customers are.

 Once the basic design is in place for your website or brochure, you may be more comfortable adding the text and images.
 Look at your skills base, as employees may be able to provide content.
 “If someone’s doing a photography course, a high-quality photograph is more effective than a bog-standard digital snap,” Bendall explains.